8 Social Media Trends for Nonprofits in 2024

 What you need to do

 Many of us have held off on TikTok because change is hard and we already have SO MUCH going on.
 But now’s the time to hire a TikTok expert (or maybe you have a Gen Z board member who could lend a hand?), get your account up, and become the CEO of nonprofit dance-offs.
 (It’s a TikTok thing, we swear.)
 If you’re still feeling intimidated, here’s some good news: nonprofits are already in a position of success, according to TikTok itself!
-That’s because over 40% of TikTok users said brands have to “lift their spirits” to motivate them to part with their hard-earned cash, and there’s nothing nonprofits do better than sharing a rousing success story (TikTok’s 2023 What’s Next Trend Report).
+That’s because over 40% of TikTok's user base said brands have to “lift their spirits” to motivate them to part with their hard-earned cash, and there’s nothing nonprofits do better than sharing a rousing success story (TikTok’s 2023 What’s Next Trend Report).

-3. User-generated content and influencer marketing makes an impact.
+4. User-generated content and influencer marketing makes an impact.

 User-generated content (UGC) and influencer marketing might sound complicated, but every time you take a photo of your daily latte and post it online, boom.
 You’re making UGC.
 In a time when everyone has something to sell, people are gravitating toward authenticity and humanity, making UGC your ticket to social media success.